 - iii.
-Development that would generate traffic in an amount or type that it may impair the ability of the provincial highway to carry traffic safely and/or efficiently. - iv.
-The placement of anhydrous ammonia and bulk fuel storage facilities within 100 metres of a provincial highway. - 3.2.7 New or expanded development, including subdivisions, proposed within a roadway control area, and/or requiring access to the provincial highway system may require a permit and approval from the provincial department having jurisdiction. - 3.2.8 Where an area of development is bordered on one side by a major transportation corridor or facility such as a highway or rail line, any new development shall be directed to the same side of a corridor to maintain maximum safety conditions by eliminating unnecessary cross-corridor movements. - 3.2.9 Adequate buffering and/or separation distance should be provided between provincial highways and railways from the development of residential neighbourhoods or other land uses that may be adversely affected by noise, dust and fumes generated from provincial highways and railways. - 3.2.10 Designated truck routes will be monitor and modified as required to ensure the safe and efficient movement of goods and to protect residential areas. - 3.2.11 Street classification of local, collector and arterial streets should be established in order to promote orderly and efficient street systems. - 3.2.12 An appropriate buffer should be established between new development and railway operations.
-The "Guidelines for New Development in Proximity to Rail Operations" which was prepared by The Federation of Canadian Municipalities and The Railway Association of Canada will be used in developing such buffers.
+Development that would generate traffic in an amount or type that it may impair the ability of the provincial highway to carry traffic safely and efficiently. - iv.
+The placement of anhydrous ammonia and bulk fuel storage facilities within 100 metres of a provincial highway. - New or expanded development, including subdivisions, proposed within a roadway 3.2.7 controlled area adjacent to a provincial highway, and/or requiring access to the provincial highway system may require a permit and approval from the provincial department having jurisdiction. - Where an area of development is bordered on one side by a major transportation 3.2.8 corridor or facility such as a highway or rail line, any new development shall be directed to the same side of a corridor to maintain maximum safety conditions by eliminating unnecessary cross-corridor movements. - Adequate buffering and/or separation distance should be provided between provincial 3.2.9 highways and railways from the development of residential neighbourhoods or other land uses that may be adversely affected by noise, dust and fumes generated from provincial highways and railways. - 3.2.10 Designated truck routes will be monitor and modified as required to ensure the safe and efficient movement of goods and to protect residential areas. - 3.2.11 Municipal road hierarchies should be established classifying local, collector, and arterial streets in order to promote orderly and efficient street systems. - 3.2.12 An appropriate buffer should be established between new development and railway operations.
+The "Guidelines for New Development in Proximity to Rail Operations" which was prepared by The Federation of Canadian Municipalities and The Railway Association of Canada will be used in developing such buffers. - 3.2.13 Strip development, or development that contributes to the evolution of a row of lots, that fronts on and requires direct connection to a provincial highway must not be permitted.